jacobfisher311/Calculator/README.md

 C button clears the display window, CE works as a "backspace" clearing the entry from right to left, one character at a time.

 Parenthesis "()" and "{}" are interpreted exactly the same, the only difference between the two are visual for the user.

+Multiplication must be explicit.
+If the user puts 7sin(4) or 7(4) the calculator will throw an error.
+If the user wants to multiply two numbers, they must use the '*' operator.